-Homemade weed killer is becoming a very popular
+Homemade weed killer is becoming a very popular alternative to

 over the counter options.
 Not only is it a more organic weed control method, it's money saving too!

 As with chemicals used to kill weeds, display the same herbicide safety.
 You don't want to damage wanted flowers and plants.
 Safety first prevents harm to you, your family and pets.